 - Analysis of fees, fines, and court costs;

 - Technical assistance to the circuits;

 - Conduct criminal conflict cases over the flat fee payment analysis.

-Craig Waters is the director of the Florida Supreme Court’s Public Information Office and a longtime member of The Florida Bar’s Media & Communications Law Committee.
+Craig Waters is the former director of the Florida Supreme Court’s Public Information Office and a longtime member of The Florida Bar’s Media & Communications Law Committee.
 Prior to attending law school, he was an award-winning reporter with the Gannett Newspapers based in Tallahassee.
 Graphic images in this article are courtesy the Florida Supreme Court.